Biden's immense economic challenge: Putting 10 million people back to work

 Graphics: The patchwork recovery: Jobs by state -

 Reporting by Jonnelle Marte; Additional reporting by Howard Schneider.
-Editing by Heather Timmons and Andrea Ricci
+Editing by Heather Timmons, Andrea Ricci and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.